Bwhiz/Semiconductor-Energy-Bandgap-ML/README.md

 ### 3.2 Building the dataset based on descriptors

 Clearly, Computative predictions using machine learning requires data in order to build their dataset.
-These dataset should contain all the features/properties that discribes the materials.
+These dataset should contain all the features/properties that describes the materials.
 These data are usually obtained from open source database such as:

 - AFLOW
 - MaterialsProject(MP)